 - 1. CA key lifecycle management events, including: - a.
-Key generation, backup, storage, recovery, archival, and destruction; - Withdrawal of keying material from service; - Identity of the entity authorizing a key management operation, - Identity of entity handling any keying material (such as key components or keys stored in portable - devices or media); - Compromise of a private key; - b.
+Key generation, backup, storage, recovery, archival, and destruction; - Withdrawal of keying material from service; - · Identity of the entity authorizing a key management operation, - · Identity of entity handling any keying material (such as key components or keys stored in portable - devices or media); - Compromise of a private key; - b.
 Cryptographic device lifecycle management events: - · device receipt and installation; - · placing into or removing a device from storage; - device activation and usage; - · device changes in state of use - 2.
 CA and Subscriber Certificate lifecycle management events, including: - a.
 Certificate requests, renewal, and revocation; - b.
-All verification activities stipulated in these Requirements and the CA's Certification Practice Statement; - c.
+All verification activities stipulated in this CPS; - c.
 Acceptance and rejection of CA certificate requests by the TrustFactory PA; - d.
 Issuance of Certificates; - e.
 Generation of Certificate Revocation Lists. - 3.
 Security events, including: - a.
 Successful and unsuccessful PKI system access attempts; - b.
 PKI and security system actions performed; - c.
 Security profile changes; - d.
 System crashes, hardware failures, and other anomalies; - e.
-Firewall and router activities; and - $f.\ensuremath{\,\text{Entries}}$ to and exits from the CA facility.
+Entries to and exits from the CA facility.